Khoirabari massacre

-The Khoirabari massacre was an ethnic massacre of an estimated 100 to 500 immigrant Bengalis in the Khoirabari area of Assam, India, on 7 February 1983.
+The Khoirabari massacre was an ethnic massacre of an estimated more than 500 immigrant Bengalis in the Khoirabari area of Assam, India, on 7 February 1983.
 Activists of the Assam Agitation sought to block an assembly election that day and had cut communications to the Bengali enclaves, which were perceived to be pro-election.
 Indigenous Assamese groups, who held resentments towards the immigrant Bengalis, took advantage of the resulting isolation and surrounded and attacked the Bengali villages at night.

 News surrounding the massacre was not reported for two weeks.
 Journalist Shekhar Gupta reported a top Assam police officer admitting that the Assam police were preoccupied with the exaggerated news of the massacre of the Assamese people in Gohpur and that they failed to take proper action in Khoirabari on time.

 Background

 Khoirabari was a Bengali Hindu settlement in the Mangaldoi sub-division of the Darrang district, situated about 25 km north of the town Mangaldoi.
 In 1983, there was an enclave of hundreds of minority Bengali Hindus living in a cluster of villages in the Khoirabari area, surrounded by Indigenous Assamese villages.
 For years there had been a clash between them and the Assamese community.